 Buildings and contents insurance are allowable expenses and can reduce your taxable rental income.

 Until 5 April 2017, you are able set off the interest element of any mortgage payments made against rental income.
 You should be able to find this figure on your mortgage statement.
+From 6 April 2017 this interest relief is set to be removed and you will be able to claim a percentage of the mortgage interest you have paid until the relief is removed in full.
+You can claim as follows:

 Any costs paid for letting and managing your property are allowable for tax purposes.
 So if you paid your agent any fees, keep details of these payments ready for your tax return.